-In the 2009 Master contract bargaining, the parties agreed, inter alia, on the terms of Letter T, which established a process for continuing bargaining at the LaVergne plant on a Program of productivity improvement and cost reduction ("the Program.")
-That bargaining has taken place and has resulted in agreement on the following Program, subject to ratification by the Union under the process described in Letter T. This agreement shall supersede conflicting prior agreements or practices as well as any conflicting provisions of the Master Agreement.
+In the 2013 Master contract bargaining, the parties agreedon certain modifications to the terms of the LaVergne 2009 Program of productivity improvement and cost reduction ("the Program").
+This agreement shall supersede conflicting prior agreements or practices as well as any conflicting provisions of the Master Agreement.
 In case of any conflict with any other Memoranda, Agreements or practices, this agreement shall control.
 The Program has been negotiated and agreed upon in order to improve productivity and lower costs so that LaVergne can continue to operate and its teammates can continue their employment.
 However, the parties recognize that the Program is just a starting point and if LaVergne is to continue to operate beyond the life of this collective bargaining agreement, there must be significant commitment and dedication from management, the Union and all the teammates:

-1. The Master collective bargaining agreement contains three different wage scales, identified as the "Prior Wage Structure," the "New Wage Structure" (both contained in the Wage Agreement), and the "New Hire Wage" (contained in Letter Q.) This agreement eliminates those wage scales and replaces those wage scales with a "Revised Prior Wage Structure" ("RPWS"); a "Revised New Wage Structure" ("RNWS"); and a "Revised New Hire Wage" ("RNHW"), respectively.
-The RPWS, the RNWS, and the RNHW as of the date of this agreement are set forth in the attached Exhibit A.
+1. The Master collective bargaining agreement contains three different wage scales, identified as the "Prior Wage Structure," the "New Wage Structure" (both contained in the Wage Agreement), and the "New Hire Wage" (contained in Letter Q.) This agreement continues the parties' 2009 replacement at LaVergne of the "Prior Wage Structure" with the "Revised Prior Wage Structure" ("RPWS") as set forth in the attached Exhibit A. As provided in Paragraph 6 below, the updated RPWS rates in Exhibit A reflect a \$1.25 wage restoration, plus a \$0.50 general wage increase ("GWI") and \$0.25 C.O.L.A. advance, which shall be effective upon ratification.